“… such is life in the midst of it we may befall a victim to the cold hand of death.”

 By early February 1862, they were guarding the streets of Key West.
 Drilling daily in heavy artillery tactics, they also felled trees, built new roads, and strengthened the installation’s fortifications as part of their garrison duties at Fort Taylor.
 During the weekend of Friday, 14 February, they participated in a formal parade for residents and then mingled with area residents at local church services that weekend.

 Two months later, Captain Coleman A. G. Keck received orders (on 12 April 1862) to return home to Allentown to recruit additional men for the regiment.
-On hand for the May arrival of his newborn son Eugene H. C. Keck, he was still shown on military records as being at home in Allentown as of 11 June.
+On hand for the May arrival of his newborn son Eugene H. C. Keck, he was documented on military records as still being at home in Allentown as of 11 June.

-Meanwhile, his men continued their garrison duty.
+Meanwhile, his men continued their garrison duty in Florida.
 Tragically, on 9 June, Sergeant Charles Nolf, Jr. was accidentally killed via “friendly fire” in the southern part of Key West.
 According to Schmidt, et. al.:

 The 24 year old bricklayer from Allentown was shot through the brain and killed instantly while he was on the beach gathering shells with a few of his friends from the company.
 In front of the Sergeant and his friends were four members of the 90th New York with loaded rifles on their shoulders.
 One of them was carelessly playing with the trigger of his gun, ‘when bang! off went the load, the ball entering the forehead of Nolf, killing him instantly.’
 Some members of his company ‘were bent on revenge’, but an investigation proved it an accident, although the carrying of loaded rifles was strictly prohibited….
 Sgt.
 Nolf’s remains were probably originally buried in the Key West Post Cemetery, but in January of 1864 his remains were disinterred and returned to Allentown on January 28 by undertaker Paul Balliet, and buried in the Fairview Cemetery in West Catasauqua….”